One of the most important gifts we receive as social beings is moral support from family, friends, and colleagues.

 Whether you’re experiencing a challenge in your personal life, working towards an achievement, or dealing with a work issue, kind words or an offer of help give you strength to move forward.

 Material support is a necessity.
 Difficult times can drop in on anyone and when this happens, help is appreciated.
+During COVID-19 times many people are reaching out to help others materially, in forms such as shopping for another, bringing food, or providing financial assistance directly.

 Whatever you provide is certainly a stabilizing factor in the midst of a hardship.
 Which is why the feeling of security created from knowing that someone was there to meet a need, is actually a form of moral support.